 My career researching healthcare began in 2000, when the scales were heavily tilted toward the doctor.
 In a focus group I observed in 2002, one CNS doctor suggested that when it came to their health, patients considered him God.
 And the rest of the doctors agreed!

 My how times have changed.
 Since then, DTC marketing has promoted patient involvement in medical discussions.
 And in many categories, this led to remarkable changes.
-At one conference, I debated Ralph Nader who disparaged DTC marketing as bad for the country.
-He claimed that DTC marketing increased costs and promoted the use of medications that patients do not need.
-I disagreed.
-As examples, I pointed out that DTC marketing changed the terminology of impotence to Erectile Dysfunction and demonstrated to patients that depression was based on chemical disorders that medication could treat.
+Some believe that DTC marketing does more harm than good.
+This is not true.
+For example, DTC marketing changed the terminology of impotence to Erectile Dysfunction and demonstrated to patients that depression was based on chemical disorders that medication could treat.
 With stigma around these medications reduced, treatment increased dramatically.
 As patients learned more about treatment options available to them, the dialogue between patients and doctors improved.
 Patients knew more about the questions to ask and the symptoms to be discussed.
 They might even push back on doctors if the suggested solution did not make sense.

 In most recent years, the Internet was a key source of information for patients.
 When you want to pick a new detergent, you can ask a friend.
 When you want to understand your health condition before going to the doctor, you go online.
 In 2017, when I was diagnosed with Stage 4 Throat Cancer, that is exactly what I did.
 My appointment with specialists was a week after I heard the bad news from my ENT.
 I certainly wanted to know more before that meeting.
 I went online and learned a lot.
 For one, I learned that 80% of patients with this condition were cured (wish the ENT would have told me this, but he didn’t).
 I also learned about my options for treatment.
 And got the best treatment.
 I was cured.